FREQUENTLY ASKED QUESTIONS

 Carbon Offset Certification requires a company to calculate and justify the calculation of the GHG footprint.
 These justifications must be accurate and based on recognised methodologies and standards.
 A third-party independent assurance provider verifies the calculation as following good practice for the processes in question and the materiality of those justifications.

 In the meantime, COC collaborates with a vast array of companies, institutions and individuals working on GHG calculation and measurement and carbon offset programs to establish its certification protocol.
-Some of the key relationships are represented on our Advisory Board.
+Some of the key relationships are represented in COC Advisory Board.

 COC aims to provide certificates over the quality of GHG calculations and associated voluntary carbon offsets for specific commodity transactions, products or services.

-In many instances we will work with clients on their governance processes associated with these certifications, e.g. development of:
+In many instances COC team works with clients on their governance processes associated with these certifications, e.g. the development of:

 We are committed to equal opportunities and are supportive of the LQBTQ+ community.
 As we grow, we will apply selection criteria for staff recruitment and suppliers to ensure that we are representative of the diversity of the industry community and that we are fair and equitable.